 Since 2003, Federico has taught at many institutions serving under-resourced populations.
-She offered instruction in filmmaking and playwriting to students all over the Los Angeles area in libraries, private, charter, and special education schools.
+She taught at PACE Center for Girls in Jacksonville, Florida where her students created their own films, plays, and poems based on their lives in order to process their own struggles.
+She took these teaching experiences and taught filmmaking and playwriting to students all over LA County in libraries, private, charter, and special education schools.

-The former director of an after school program, FILM CLUB, Federico taught filmmaking to ESL Russian and Armenian students.
+She is founder and former director of an after school program, FILM CLUB, where she taught filmmaking to ESL Russian and Armenian students.
 The students would write, direct, and produce their own work as a collaborative.
 The program ended with a final exhibition of their films at a local independent movie theater and were judged and awarded by industry professionals.

-A highlight of Federico’s career was when she helped produce an adaptation of Fahrenheit 451 for young audiences, which was performed during Ray Bradbury week.
-The cast and crew were honored to meet the famous author at City Hall.
+A highlight of Federico’s career is when she helped produce a play adaptation of Fahrenheit 451 for young audiences, which was performed during the inaugural Ray Bradbury week.
+The cast and crew were honored to meet the famous author atop Los Angeles’s City Hall.